7 Best Houston Family Vacations: Top Day Trips & Weekend Family Getaways Near Houston

 Native Houstonians know the perks of living in a growing metropolitan area in Texas.
 Recent studies name the city of Houston as one of the world's greatest places, and it's even been described as one of the best American cities of the future.
 Still, even H-town dwellers need some time away to stretch their horizons, change up the view, and practice the tradition of road-tripping somewhere new.

-Travelers can expect to find plenty of nearby outings, and even the ones that are a bit more of a drive are worth the time.
-Fill up your gas tank and read on for ideas for a weekend getaway (or day trip!) from Houston that the whole family can enjoy.
+If you're in need of a great family vacation destination near Houston, there are plenty of family-friendly getaways nearby, and even the ones that are a bit more of a drive are worth the time.
+Fill up your gas tank and discover the best weekend trips from Houston for families.

-Both children and families are offered plenty of fun in the Kemah community.
+One of the best family vacations near Houston for a fun day trip is the city of Kemah.
 Kemah is a 40-minute drive from Houston, traveling southeast of the city's epicenter.
 Vacationers can take Interstate 45 South, and once there, look for a couple of popular attractions: Kemah Boardwalk and Space Center Houston.

-Kemah Boardwalk is a semi-island of fun rides, retail stores, restaurants, and occasionally music and dance festivals all traversable by boardwalk looking out over Galveston Bay.
-Visitors that want to stay overnight to enjoy the Ferris Wheel, roller coasters, and many shopping and dining options can book a hotel on the boardwalk called the Kemah Boardwalk Inn.
+The Kemah Boardwalk is an amusement park stuffed to bursting with fun rides, retail stores, restaurants, and occasionally music and dance festivals, all traversable by a boardwalk looking out over Galveston Bay.
+Visitors who want to stay overnight to enjoy the Ferris Wheel, roller coasters, and many shopping and dining options can book a hotel on the boardwalk called the Kemah Boardwalk Inn.
 Visitors can also book a dinner or leisure cruise on FantaSea Yacht.

 Space Center Houston